mdpais/Create-Readme/README.md

   ## Installation

-  The project uses inquirer, so the user must first run "npm install inquirer@8.2.4" in Git Bash.
+  The project uses inquirer, so the user must first run "npm install inquirer@8.2.4" in Visual Studio Code (with Node.js already installed).

   ## Usage

-  To run the project simply type "node index.js" in Git Bash and hit enter.
+  To run the project simply type "node index.js" in Visual Studio Code and hit enter.

   ## Screenshot